Is Content Really King?

-I know plenty of brilliant writers who don’t get the attention they deserve.
-Will their work eventually get noticed?
-Maybe.
-Some day.
+Plenty of brilliant writers don’t get the attention their work deserves.
+Will they eventually get noticed?
+Maybe… some day.

 But why not now?
 Why not today?
-Because we’re believing a lie.
+Because we’ve been believing a lie.

 I said I “almost” wished content was enough, because now I know the secret to why some writers flourish while others do not.
-It has to do with “marketing.”
-Which is just a fancy word for relationship.
+It has to do with relationships.

 Relationships rule the web